 I forgot that I already have the US 7” to Icehouse’s “Crazy” in all of its poodle mullet “glory” so this will be my second copy in the Record Cell.
 Live B-side so we’ll see which copy digitized more cleanly for the long mooted Chrysalis Icehouse project.
 Finally, two Double 7”ers with remixes on their A/B sides for a little fun on a Premaster volume that I should get back to making.

 I also spent a long time talking to owner Scott Shepard.
 Waxing eloquent on the subject of Ferry/Roxy as he was playing “Manifesto” and the 801 album in-store this day while we chatted and shopped.
-I’m thrilled he has forged ahead on keeping this vital resource a part of the Akron music community in spite of getting tossed from his previous location.
+I’m thrilled he has forged ahead on keeping this vital resource a part of the Akron music community in spite of getting tossed from his previous location due to the Demon of Gentrification.
 When in Akron, do stop in and revel in his stock, especially his 7″ singles which have gone through the roof in terms of desirability, not to mention price.

 – 30 –